-The amount of FHCF post-event debt that the markets are willing to accept is therefore a critical factor in determining the FHCF's actual claims-paying capacity.
-In May and October of each year, the FHCF, in consultation with its financial advisors, calculates its claims-paying capacity, including projected cash balance and projected bonding capacity for the ensuing 12-month and 24-month periods.
+The amount of FHCF post-event debt that the markets are willing to accept is therefore a critical factor in determining the FHCF's actual claimspaying capacity.
+In May and October of each year, in consultation with its financial advisors, the FHCF calculates its claims-paying capacity, including projected cash balance and projected bonding capacity for the ensuing 12-month and 24month periods.

-According to the October 2019 claims-paying capacity estimates, the FHCF's projected postevent bonding capacity for the first 12 months after an event is \$9.0 billion, with another \$7.8 billion of bonding capacity available for the following 12-month period, for a 24-month total estimated bonding capacity of \$16.8 billion.
+It is important to consider the FHCF's capacity for the initial and subsequent season as the ability to provide coverage after a major hurricane season is critical to market stability.
+According to the October 2020 claims-paying capacity estimates, the FHCF's projected postevent bonding capacity for the first 12 months after an event is \$8.7 billion, with another \$9.0 billion of bonding capacity available for the following 12month period, for a 24-month total estimated bonding capacity of \$17.7 billion.

-See pages 25-26 for historical data on FHCF claims-paying capacity.
+See pages 24-25 for historical data on FHCF claims-paying capacity.